Tucson Child Support Attorney

 Some of the factors that courts use to determine child support include:

-- Any additional spousal maintenance or child support obligations
+- Other support obligations such as existing spousal maintenance or child support orders

-- Other child-related costs, such as health insurance, medical expenses, and childcare expenses
+- Additional child-related costs like health insurance premiums, uncovered medical expenses, educational costs, and childcare or daycare expenses

 Although both parents are financially responsible for meeting a child’s monthly expenses, it is typically the custodial parent who receives child support payments from the noncustodial parent on behalf of their mutual children.